codingtherapist/webAccessibilityStudyGroup/README.md

 When:

 -  The second Thursdays in between 4PM EST and 630pm EST for study session.
--  The 4th Sunday of the month at 12pm EST for office hours.
 -  The first cohort for the 8 week study group covering Web Accessibility Fundamentals for the IAAP CPACC has finished, live stream recordings can be found on youtube at https://www.youtube.com/playlist?list=PLLsW30U_WCtctxoZz-lRF7O9wIcUl34g0

 Where:

 - [Twitch Live Stream](https://www.twitch.tv/africakenyah) for 1 - 3 hours
-- [Youtube](https://www.youtube.com/channel/UCiaMi-uLijoOEPT0lfaQCvw) for the replays 1 day after the live stream
+- [Youtube](https://www.youtube.com/channel/UCiaMi-uLijoOEPT0lfaQCvw) for the replays a few days after the live stream

-- Slack (check the our [Welcome and Introductions Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)
+- Discord (check the our [Welcome and Introductions Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)

 <h3> Who it's for:</h3>